 - Apply due care and attention in the management of the procedures for dealing with all tax-related matters, and ensure that corporate governance is comprehensive and fit for purpose;

-- Foster a constructive and transparent relationship with The Guild’s Customer Compliance Manager and HM Revenue and Customs generally;
+- Foster a constructive and transparent relationship with HM Revenue and Customs

 The Guild’s Approach To Risk Management

-Managing tax affairs is a complex process for any business and as such there will potentially be risks of error in the calculation of returns.
-The Guild group accordingly assesses potential tax risks on a case-by-case basis, in particular paying care and attention to the likelihood of a risk occurring and the scale of its potential impact on The Guild group, the legal and fiduciary duties of its staff and statutory director, and its corporate reputation.
+Managing tax affairs is a complex process for any business and as such there may potentially be risks of error in the calculation of returns.
+To that end, The Guild group assesses potential tax risks individually, on a case-by-case basis, in particular paying care and attention to the likelihood of a risk occurring and the scale of its potential impact on The Guild group, the legal and fiduciary duties of its statutory director and staff, and its corporate reputation.
 This approach allows The Guild group to manage risk proportionately and effectively.

-It holds regular audits, conducted by external tax advisers, to assess its procedures and ensure robust compliance with the tax code.
+It holds regular audits, conducted by specialists, to assess its procedures and ensure robust compliance with the tax code.